veraison/swid/CONTRIBUTING.md

 ### Presubmit checks

-TODO(tho) we probably should have a `scripts/presubmit.sh` which mirrors the CI tests:
+TODO(tho) a `scripts/presubmit.sh` which mirrors the CI tests, i.e., linters and code coverage that can be used before submitting the PR to minimize roundtrips.
-* Linters, and
-* Code coverage

 ## Documentation